PeterOzo/NLP-ShinyApp/README.md

 ### Deployment-ready for ShinyApps.io

 🚀 Overview
 This interactive Shiny dashboard implements a state-of-the-art, research-driven system for detecting COVID-19 “real” vs. “misinformation” content.
-At its core, we leverage a finely tuned ensemble of keyword- and pattern-based indicators—derived from peer-reviewed publications, clinical-trial references, and known conspiracy lexicons—to give each user-supplied snippet a verdict and confidence score.
+At its core, we leverage a finely tuned ensemble of keyword- and pattern-based indicators derived from peer-reviewed publications, clinical-trial references, and known conspiracy lexicons—to give each user-supplied snippet a verdict and confidence score.
 The app is split into multiple tabs so you can:

 ### Dashboard